Daide77/Esp8266_Micropython/Doc/SettingUpMosquittoOnLinux.md

 # hint command to generate random password
 openssl rand -base64 10

-# this creates the file ad the first user
+# this creates the file and the first user
 sudo mosquitto_passwd -c /etc/mosquitto/passwd MyFirstUser
-# this for the other users
+# this for the other users ( it works appending the other users to the file )
 sudo mosquitto_passwd /etc/mosquitto/passwd Myotherusers

 # After you created all the needed users